Ait Ben Haddou Morocco Travel Guide

 Be informed about common concerns and how to manage them.

 No specific vaccinations are required for entry into Morocco for most people traveling.
-However, consult a medical professional or a travel health clinic well before your trip for personalized advice.
+However, consult a medical professional or a travel health clinic well ahead of your journey for custom advice.

 They generally recommend routine vaccinations, Hepatitis A and Typhoid.
-Rabies and Hepatitis B see recommendations for certain travelers based on activities.
+Rabies and Hepatitis B see recommendations in some travelers based on things to do.
 Yellow Fever vaccination certificate is for arrivals from countries with a risk of yellow fever transmission.

 Ouarzazate has hospitals and numerous pharmacies.
 For serious medical emergencies, evacuation to Marrakech or Casablanca is a common recommendation.
-Ait Ben Haddou features very limited medical facilities; basic pharmacies for minor ailments may exist in the new village.
+Ait Ben Haddou features very limited medical facilities; basic pharmacies for minor ailments might be present in the new village.

 Hospitals and pharmacies are well-supplied in Ouarzazate.